Series Representation of Jointly S$\alpha$S Distribution via Symmetric Covariations: Symmetric Covariations

-Below we present a second definition of the symmetric covariation for computational purpose.
-It is equivalent to the definition via the representation (\ref{representation}).
-This second definition represents the symmetric covariation through its characteristic function and indicates that the symmetric covariations are well-defined. \begin{thm} Let $\bm{X}=(X_1,X_2)$ be an S$\alpha $S random vector with $\alpha\in(0,2]$ and spectral measure $\bm{\varGamma_{X}}$.
+The theorem below states a definition of symmetric covariation for computational purpose.
+It is equivalent to Definition \ref{covariation}, but is not related to the representations in (\ref{representation}); it expresses the symmetric covariation through its characteristic function.
+This second definition also indicates that symmetric covariations are well-defined for all $\alpha\in(0,2]$. \begin{thm} Let $\bm{X}=(X_1,X_2)$ be an S$\alpha $S random vector with $\alpha\in(0,2]$ and spectral measure $\bm{\varGamma_{X}}$.
 The symmetric covariation of $X_1$ and $X_2$ can be equivalently defined by: for $\beta\ge0$ and $m=0$ or $1$,

 \end{thm} \begin{proof} For $\beta\ge0$, applying Lemma \ref{poly}, we obtain

 and

 Observe that